Coronavirus (COVID-19) Update

 To submit a drop request, please complete the drop request form before the course deadline.

-Classroom and live-online courses with 5 or more sessions If your course meets five times or more, you must drop the course prior to the start of the second session for a full refund minus the drop processing fee.
+Classroom and live-online and hybrid courses with 5 or more sessions If your course meets five times or more, you must drop the course prior to the start of the second session for a full refund minus the drop processing fee.
 If you register for a course on or after the second session, no refunds will be available.

 If your course meets four or fewer times, you must drop the course three business days before the start of the course for a full refund minus the drop processing fee.